DTC: Deep Tracking Control: Materials and Methods

-\highlight{\ac{RL} leads to policies that represent global closed-loop control strategies.
-Deep neural networks are large capacity models, and as such, can represent locomotion policies without introducing any assumption about the terrain or the system.
+\ac{RL}, on the other hand, leads to policies that represent global closed-loop control strategies.
+Deep neural networks are large capacity models, and as such, can represent locomotion policies without introducing any assumption about the terrain or the system \highlight{(except from being Markovian)}.
 They exhibit good interpolation in-between visited states but do not extrapolate well to unseen environments.
 Despite their large size, the inference time is usually relatively small.
 The integration of an actuator model has been demonstrated to improve sim-to-real-transfer~\cite{Hwangbo2019}, while the stochasticity in the system dynamics and training environment can effectively be utilized to synthesize robust behaviors~\cite{Lee2020,Miki2022}.
-Contrary to model-based controllers, the elevation map is typically chosen to be small and sparse~\cite{Miki2022,Rudin2021} to avoid immense memory consumption during training.}
+Contrary to\ac{TO}, the elevation map is typically down-sampled~\cite{Miki2022,Rudin2021} to avoid immense memory consumption during training.

-\highlight{In summary, \ac{TO} might be better suited if good generalization and high accuracy are required, whereas \ac{RL} is the preferred method if robustness is of concern or onboard computational power is limited.
-As locomotion combines challenges from both of these fields, we formulate the goal of this work as follows: \ac{RL} shall be used to train a low-level tracking controller that provides significantly more robustness than classical inverse dynamics, while the accuracy and planning capabilities of model-based \ac{TO} shall be leveraged on a low-level to synthesize a unifying locomotion strategy that supports diverse and generalizing motions.}
+In summary, \ac{TO} might be better suited if good generalization and high accuracy are required, whereas \ac{RL} is the preferred method if robustness is of concern or onboard computational power is limited.
+As locomotion combines challenges from both of these fields, we formulate the goal of this work as follows: \ac{RL} shall be used to train a low-level tracking controller that provides \highlight{markedly} more robustness than classical inverse dynamics.
+The accuracy and planning capabilities of model-based \ac{TO} shall be leveraged on a low level to synthesize a unifying locomotion strategy that supports diverse and generalizing motions.